chainside/btcpy/README.md

 examples of these features.

 The supported scripts can be created by using their constructor and passing them the needed parameters.
+They can be found in `btcpy.structs.script`.
 All the constructors of these classes can take an input of type `Script`.
 In this case they try to match it to their template and raise a `WrongScriptTypeException` if the script does not match the desired template.
 Otherwise, they take the following
 parameters: